GameProj-Forgotten/ResourcePathManagementLib/docs/docs/introduction.md

 # Introduction
 ResourcePathManagementLib is a library that focuses on efficiently storing and accessing the paths of streaming assets throughout the Forgotten project.

-The main resource paths handled by ResourcePathManagementLib are as follows:
-- Map generation

 <br>

 Please note that this library is built based on .Net Framework 4.8.